JesseCh3n/readme_generator/readme.md

   ## Description

-  This is an application designed to automatically generate a Readme file following specific format.
+  This application generates a Readme file automatically with pre-defined format.

   ## Table of Contents